The ultimate guide to bitcoin-backed Loans

 3. consolidate high-interest-rate debt

-Unchained Capital is the only bitcoin-native financial services company that gives businesses and individuals control over private keys, which is why our business suite delivers the highest level of security in the industry.
+Unchained is the only bitcoin-native financial services company that gives businesses and individuals control over private keys, which is why our business suite delivers the highest level of security in the industry.

 Businesses also deserve to hold their private keys and to have access to financial services, but the needs of a business are different than the needs of an individual.